usaruner/MPI/README.md

   Start with a root node.<br/>
   1. Send a token down to the next node until it reaches back to the root<br/>
 ### Solution
   Used MPI to scatter a equal seperate the task.
-Then I used the Ring algorithm to distribute the taks.
+Then I used the Ring algorithm to distribute the tasks.
   After the final results are gathered, they are summed so that the result is finished.